leo3friedman/cse15l-lab-reports/lab-2.md

 The failure-inducing input which caused the symptom of a broken link to be printed was a markdown file which contained a link that had a space in it.
 The bug here was that our program assumed that any text in between a set of parenthesis meant it was a viable link.
 Links, however, don't contain spaces.
-To account for this we added a check that confirmed that the index of a space in the text in between the parenthesis was -1 before adding it to the toReturn value;
+To account for this we added a check that confirms that the index of a space in the text in between the parenthesis was -1 before adding it to the toReturn value.